Pentagon needs more details to evaluate BAE-EADS merger: Donley

 "I don't think we know the BAE-EADS final configuration," Donley told reporters at the annual meeting of the Air Force Association, a booster group that includes current and retired service members and industry executives.

-"We just have to wait until they're done, until the Department of Defense can assess what the conditions (or) the governance for such a merger would be," Donley said, adding that he had already been in touch with Pentagon acquisition chief Frank Kendall about the issue.
+"We just have to wait until they're done, until the Department of Defense can assess what the conditions (or) the governance for such a merger would be," Donley said.

 Air Force Major General Christopher Bogdan told reporters at the conference that he did not anticipate major concerns about the impact of a BAE-EADS merger on the F-35 Joint Strike Fighter program.